Pixtxa/TS3_MicLight/README.md

 ![#0000ff](https://placehold.it/15/0000ff/000000?text=+) BLUE   | Someone else is speaking
 ![#fffacd](https://placehold.it/15/fffacd/000000?text=+) WHITE  | Nobody is speaking and nothing is muted

-So, tere are also possible mixed colors
+So, there are also possible mixed colors

 Color | Meaning
  --- | ---